pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       Re-paginate ("reflow") the document based on the given page dimension and fontsize.
 This only affects some document types like e-books and HTML.
 Ignored if not supported.
 Supported documents have ``True`` in property :attr:`isReflowable`.

       :arg rect: desired page size.
 Must be finite, not empty and start at point (0, 0).
-      .type rect: :ref:`Rect`
+      :type rect: :ref:`Rect`

       :arg float fontsize: the desired default fontsize.

-    .. method:: select(list)
+    .. method:: select(s)

       PDF only: Keeps only those pages of the document whose numbers occur in the list.
 Empty lists or elements outside the range ``0 <= page < doc.pageCount`` will cause a ``ValueError``.
 For more details see remarks at the bottom or this chapter.

-      :arg sequence list: A list (or tuple / set, ``array.array``, etc.) of page numbers (zero-based) to be included.
-Pages not in the list will be deleted (from memory) and become unavailable until the document is reopened. **Page numbers can occur multiple times and in any order:** the resulting document will reflect the list exactly as specified.
+      :arg sequence s: A sequence (see :ref:`SequenceTypes`) of page numbers (zero-based) to be included.
+Pages not in the sequence will be deleted (from memory) and become unavailable until the document is reopened. **Page numbers can occur multiple times and in any order:** the resulting document will reflect the sequence exactly as specified.

     .. method:: setMetadata(m)